 Alaska is the coldest state in the country, and it has even more frigid weather than most of Canada.
 To be clear, not all parts of Alaska get that cold, and it varies from place to place based on how far south you are, how cold the wind is blowing from, and other factors.
 But Alaska’s coldest cities tend to have more in common with northern Canada than they do with most of the US.

 This is due to the state’s proximity to the Arctic Circle.
 It’s cold enough in Alaska for permafrost to exist, and cold air from the Arctic frequently sweeps south, even in the warmer months.
 A hot summertime day in Alaska would be considered an average summer day in most of the lower 48 United States.

 Prefer warmer weather instead?
-You might want to check out our list of the warmest US cities instead.
-Or perhaps you like the cold with snow, we’ve also got a list of the snowiest US cities.
+You might want to check out our list of the warmest cities in the US instead.
+Or perhaps you like the cold with snow, we’ve also got a list of the snowiest cities, too.
 Got an idea for a future list?
 Leave us know in the comments.